Public Service Act 2020

 78: Negotiation of collective agreements, or

-"The Commissioner leads talks to create fair work agreements with employees and their unions."
+"The Commissioner leads talks to create fair work agreements for government employees."

 Next